Pole Barn Construction Outlook for 2023

 4. Inflation

-While it's a bit more tricky to predict, economists do anticipate inflation to ease up during 2023
+While it's a bit more tricky to predict, economists do anticipate inflation to continue easing up during 2024.

 Reduced inflation benefits pole barn construction in two ways: